Sophia Chang

+Her memoir is The Baddest Bitch in the Room (2019).
+Chang has been profiled by Interview Magazine, Okayplayer, and SiriusXM.
+In 2023, she was one of CNN's "Champions of Change."

 Early life and education

 Sophia Chang was born in Vancouver, Canada to Korean parents in 1965.
-Her father Bomshik Chang was a mathematician and her mother Tongsook Chang, a librarian She has one older brother, Heesok Chang.
+Her father Bomshik Chang was a mathematician and her mother Tongsook Chang, a librarian.
+She has one older brother, Heesok Chang.
 Chang received her Bachelor of Arts at the University of British Columbia in French literature.

 Career

 Music

 After graduating from the University of British Columbia, Sophia Chang moved to New York City to start her career in the music industry in the late 1980s.
-She worked with Paul Simon in the early days of her career.
-She then did A&R at Jive Records where she first met RZA.
-While at Jive, Chang signed Fu-Schnickens, members of Hieroglyphics, Souls of Mischief, and worked with artists A Tribe Called Quest, UGK, Too Short, and E-40.
-She later became the General Manager of RZA's label Razor Sharp Records.
-At Razor Sharp, Chang worked with Ghostface Killah for his debut album, Ironman.
+She worked with Paul Simon in the early days connecting through Joey Ramone.
+Chang then did A&R at Jive Records where she first met RZA.
+While at Jive, Chang signed Fu-Schnickens, members of Hieroglyphics, Souls of Mischief, and worked with A Tribe Called Quest, UGK, Too Short, and E-40.
+She later became the general manager of RZA's label Razor Sharp Records.
+At Razor Sharp, Chang worked with Ghostface Killah for his 1996 debut album, Ironman.

-Fashion

-Chang produced several New York Fashion Week runway shows for designer Vivienne Tam.
-She also produced a runway show for Project Runway All Stars.

 USA Shaolin Temple

-From 1995 to 2007, Chang stepped away from the music industry to become the manager of the USA Shaolin Temple in New York City and her then-partner Shi Yan Ming.
+From 1995 to 2007, Chang stepped away from the music industry to become the manager of the USA Shaolin Temple in New York City with her then-partner Shi Yan Ming.
 Chang oversaw day-to-day operations of the temple, finances, marketing, publicity, event production, and programming.
 The temple offered classes in Shaolin Kung Fu and Chan Buddhism.

-Author
+The Baddest Bitch in the Room, 2019

 In September 2019, Chang published her memoir, The Baddest Bitch in the Room, which was released by Audible in partnership with Reese Witherspoon’s media brand, Hello Sunshine.
 The memoir detailed Chang's experiences in the music industry, pivoting to managing the Shaolin Temple in New York, and her personal life.
+She told Interview:

+I spent my whole career, which is 30 years, helping extraordinarily talented men tell their stories.
+And there really is nobody better at it.
+I’m certain of that....
+It took until I was 50 to understand that it was time to tell my story.
+What I learned at 50 was, “Oh shit, Sophia, your story is kind of interesting.
+Yeah, you should tell your story.”
+And I think that the bigger lesson in that for me is, we need to be uplifting the voices of the marginalized and building a tradition of storytelling that doesn’t just focus on whiteness.
+It is a profoundly important exercise, for the world, but also for me, to claim my own story as being one worthy of telling.

-In 2020, it was listed as "Best Music Book of the Year" by both Kirkus Reviews and Rolling Stone.
-The hardcopy version of the book was released in 2020.
+In 2020, The Baddest Bitch in the Room was listed as "Best Music Book of the Year" by both Kirkus Reviews and Rolling Stone.
+The hardcopy version of the book was released in 2020, and Chang sold the rights to her memoir to FX Networks that year.
 The book won the Wavy 2021 Best Book Award.

-Screenwriter and production

-Chang sold the rights to her memoir to FX Networks in 2020.
-She has also been attached as an executive producer to several TV projects.